 - Automated follow-ups

-Email funnels work because, unlike social media, you can control what messages your subscribers receive and when they receive them.
+Email funnels work because, unlike social media content, you can control what messages your subscribers receive and when they receive them.
 Additionally, you own your email list, so you don’t have to worry about your marketing strategy being impacted by the platform and algorithm changes that affect social media marketing.

 These benefits allow you to tailor your email funnel and guide your prospect into the buyer’s journey.
 By sending targeted emails that contain relevant information, you help move subscribers to the next stage.
 When done well, an email marketing funnel can turn leads into loyal, lifetime customers.

-When setting up your email funnel, you’ll focus on tailoring the sequence to:
+When setting up your email funnel, you should focus on tailoring the sequence to:

 - Attract potential leads